 Set the timer again for seven minutes and stir, and then set it for three minutes.

 You now basically have little cookie crumbles for breakfast.
-Store in a glass jar and enjoy, my little Vikings!
+Store in a glass jar and enjoy!